 - Anatomically Impossible Sex: Cindy is literally plastered to the ceiling by a veritable geyser that leaves her boyfriend visibly drained of all his body fat and fluids.

 - Asshole Victim: Played for Laughs.
-One of the teenagers being stalked by the masked killer is watching a movie in a crowded theater; she's being loud and obnoxious, ruining the movie for everyone else.
+Brenda is watching a movie in a crowded theater; she's being loud and obnoxious, ruining the movie for everyone else.
 The masked killer is then shown to be sitting in the seat next to her... but before he gets the chance, one of the other moviegoers steals his knife and stabs her.
 He then just sits and drinks his soda while all the other audience members (including a rabbi, the Dalai Lama, Mother Theresa, and the Pope) continue to stab her to death.
-When she stumbles in front of the screen and finally falls dead, they ''applaud''.
+When Brenda stumbles in front of the screen and finally falls dead, they ''applaud''.